-Clinical Associate Professor, Elementary Education
+Clinical Associate Professor, Elementary and Literacy Education

 Jennifer Jordan is a clinical associate professor of Elementary Education and Literacy Studies at the University of Tennessee where she serves as the Elementary Education Coordinator.
 She joined the faculty at the University of Tennessee, Knoxville in 2009.
 She supervises intern teaching, facilitates communication between the university and partnership schools, and teaches undergraduate and graduate courses.